BEFORE YOU LEAVE THE USA

 Do we need a computer?

-A laptop computer will be convenient to use in Salamanca at the University.
+A laptop computer will be convenient while in Salamanca.
 You will have access to WiFi in the dormitory rooms, in university buildings, and some cafes.
 Computers are available in the computer center at the Neuroscience Institute.

 Will we have computer access at the Neuroscience Institute?